TeamGloomy/TeamGloomy.github.io/pages/mydoc/ender_3_conversion.md

 ## Overview

 This guide will walk you through converting a stock Ender 3 to RRF using a Fly-E3 board.

+{% include note.html content="Although written around the original Ender 3, this guide is also applicable for the Ender 3 Pro and the Ender 3 V2"%}

 {% include image.html file="ender_1.jpg" alt="ender_1" caption="Ender 1" %}